How much do I pay?

 If you ring the practice after hours you will hear a recorded message giving the number for the After Hours Doctor On Call.
 If there are any problems with the answering system, and the matter is urgent, you should present to the Townsville Hospital Emergency Department or call 000 and ask for an Ambulance.

-Will you remind me when I am due for my pap smear or a vaccination?
+Will you remind me when I am due for my Cervical Screening Test or a vaccination?

 A system for reminders for ongoing health checks/preventative activities is available.
 Discuss this with your doctor.